 To keep our children safe, it is essential they are media literate, and have boundaries.
-Holding regular discussions within the household around online safety, challenges and dangers, the algorithms, echo chambers and so on is key.
+Holding regular discussions within the household around online safety, challenges and dangers, fake news, the algorithms, echo chambers and so on is key.

-Should your daughter(s) have a smartphone, or access to social media and other platforms and apps, then we recommend following advice from experts and agreeing family rules including; using parent controls, setting screen and app limits, removing phones from bedrooms especially during homework time and at night, common areas at home for access, password sharing, limiting apps and turning location settings off on certain apps, following your child's account.
+Should you allow your daughter(s) to have a smartphone, we recommend following expert advice and agreeing family rules including setting up parental controls, enabling Ask to Buy, setting up screen time, app limits and content & privacy restrictions, removing phones from bedrooms especially during homework and overnight, password sharing, regularly checking your child's phones, and depending on the age of your child delaying, avoiding or limiting social media and web browsing.